 And while we were preparing to do that, everyone seemed to tell us that we were making a mistake.

 “You have to focus on a narrower market, a niche, if you can’t make it work in Germany you won’t make it at all.”

-Our niche was the international content marketing community and narrowing our focus group down to the local German market meant that we diluted the benefit we could give them and reduced our potential audience to a point where our business wouldn’t be work,
+Our niche was the international content marketing community and narrowing our focus group down to the local German market meant that we diluted the benefit we could give them and reduced our potential audience to a point where our business wouldn’t work.

 It wasn’t easy to ignore those people – after all, we were relatively new to this and we went against advice from people that we thought knew more than us.
-But in the end it was the only thing we could do – and it lead to a lot of growth.
+But in the end, it was the only thing we could do – and it led to a lot of growth.